Returning to therapy in person?

 Trust your therapeutic relationship.

-At the end of the day, it is your therapist’s job to ease this transition for you, just as they may have eased your transition into telehealth.
+• At the end of the day, it is your therapist’s job to ease this transition for you, just as they may have eased your transition into telehealth.
 You have the job of getting yourself to the office and showing up for your session.
 Your therapist can take it from there.
-Hopefully, you will have the time to process what it feels like to be in person, reflect on what the journey has been since your first Zoom therapy session, and continue the growth that began on the screen as it continues to expand off the screen.
-It will surely feel different, but the hope is that this will only add to your therapeutic journey as you continue to explore yourself in the virtual and real office.
+Hopefully, you will have the time to process what it feels like to be in person, reflect on the journey since your first Zoom therapy session, and continue the growth that began on the screen as it continues to expand off the screen.
+It will surely feel different, but the hope is that this will only add to your therapeutic journey as you continue to explore yourself in the virtual and actual office.

-Now Accepting Cigna/Evernorth and Fidelis Care!
+Now Accepting Cigna/Evernorth and Aetna!

 X